Guide to Letters of Administration in NSW

 As part of applying for Letters of Administration, you will be required to identify all eligible beneficiaries of the estate pursuant to the laws of intestacy in NSW.
 As part of this, you may require copies of death certificates for any beneficiaries who have predeceased the deceased, and/or birth certificates for any surviving children of beneficiaries who have predeceased the deceased.

+A Notice of Intended Application publicises your intention to apply for a Grant of Letters of Administration on the basis that you are the deceased’s closest living next of kin.
+It also provides any creditors of the deceased with an opportunity to make their claims on the estate known to the Administrator.
 The Notice is published on the NSW Online Courts and Tribunals Registry website.
 The fee for publishing the Notice is $49.00 (as at time of publication).
 You will need to make an account, enter all required information and provide your credit card details to pay for the Notice online, if you are publishing it yourself.
+The relevant legislation requires that the Notice be published at least fourteen (14) days before an application for a Grant of Letters of Administration is made by the Administrator.

 As explained above, it is the Administrator’s responsibility to create an inventory of the estate including cash, real estate and securities, insurance policies, superannuation, outstanding work entitlements and any personal and household effects.